bini34/requirement-analysis/README.md

 - **Communication:** Use case diagrams facilitate effective communication between stakeholders, developers, and designers by visually mapping out user interactions and system boundaries.
 - **Requirement Validation:** They help ensure that all functional requirements are captured and validated, reducing the risk of missing or misunderstood requirements.
 - **Scope Definition:** Use case diagrams help define the scope of the system by identifying the actors and their interactions, which is useful for project planning and management.
+## Acceptance Criteria

+Acceptance Criteria are specific, measurable conditions that a software product or feature must satisfy to be considered complete and acceptable by stakeholders.
+They are written in clear, unambiguous language and serve as the basis for validating whether requirements have been met.

+### Importance of Acceptance Criteria in Requirement Analysis

+- **Clarity and Alignment:** Acceptance criteria ensure that all stakeholders have a shared understanding of what needs to be delivered, reducing ambiguity and misinterpretation.
+- **Testability:** They provide a concrete basis for creating test cases and verifying that the implemented feature meets the requirements.
+- **Scope Control:** Acceptance criteria help prevent scope creep by clearly defining the boundaries of a feature or requirement.
+- **Quality Assurance:** They contribute to higher quality deliverables by setting clear expectations for functionality and performance.

+### Example: Acceptance Criteria for Checkout Feature in Booking Management System

+- The user must be able to review their booking details before proceeding to payment.
+- The system must display the total price, including taxes and fees, before payment is made.
+- The user must be able to enter and validate payment information securely.
+- Upon successful payment, the system must generate a booking confirmation and send it to the user via email within 5 minutes.
+- If payment fails, the user must receive a clear error message and be given the option to retry or use a different payment method.